brianescutia/Cownect/README.md

 **⭐ If you find this project useful, please consider giving it a star!**

-Made with ❤️ by UC Davis students, for UC Davis students
+Made with ❤️ by UC Davis students, for UC Davis students!

 ![UC Davis](https://img.shields.io/badge/UC%20Davis-Aggies-DAAA00?style=for-the-badge)